SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 ### Create the Mobile ID module properties file and test it

-Use the `exec-mobileid.properties.sample` and create your own `exec-mobileid.properties` file.
+Copy the `exec-mobileid.properties.sample` to `exec-mobileid.properties` and edit it.
 Refer to the [sample file](exec-mobileid.properties.sample) for the settings.

 At this point you can test the Mobile ID module itself with proper command line parameters.
 Examples:
 ```